 All physical therapists are prepared through education and experience to treat obesity and related muscle and joint problems.
 However, you may want to consider:

 - A physical therapist who is experienced in treating people with orthopedic injuries.
 Some physical therapists have a practice with an orthopedic or sports medicine focus.

 - A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in orthopedic or sports physical therapy.
 This therapist has advanced knowledge, experience, and skills that may apply to your condition.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have your type of injury.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who are overweight or obese.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of obesity.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for obesity.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract, which may also offer free access to the full text or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.

 Centers for Disease Control and Prevention.
 Physical activity for a healthy weight. https://www.cdc.gov/healthyweight/physical_activity/index.html.
 Accessed June 1, 2021.